All posts

 Video positioned too low

 If you have product video — which you should, for most physical products — don't bury it as the sixth or seventh media item.
-Video converts, particularly for products where motion, fit, or scale matters.
+Wyzowl research shows 73% of consumers prefer to watch a short video to learn about a product.
 Put it second in the gallery, right after the hero shot.
+Keep it 15 to 30 seconds, use a clear play button overlay, and ensure the player doesn't force mobile users into a full-screen experience they didn't ask for.
 Note that video and multiple large images add to page load time — the Shopify site speed and conversion guide covers how to manage image sizing and lazy loading to avoid the performance cost.

 No model diversity

 For apparel in particular, showing a product on a single model size limits the visitor's ability to visualise the product on themselves.
-Increasingly, visitors expect to see how something looks across a range of body types.
-This is both a trust issue and a conversion issue — visitors who can't picture the product on themselves won't buy.
+Visitors who can't picture the product on themselves won't buy.

 Common mobile image UX problems:

-• Thumbnails that are too small to tap accurately — if you're showing a thumbnail strip below the main image, each thumbnail needs to be at least 44x44px
+• Thumbnails that are too small to tap accurately — each thumbnail needs to be at least 44x44px

 • No indicator of how many images exist — dots or a counter ("2/6") help users understand how much is there without swiping blindly